 For reference, prior to starting the regimen below, I had 24/7 searing and burning pain in my skin, adrenaline dumps at night that kept me up until 5am with heart racing, shaking with cold and low blood pressure, hives, heart racing, gastro-intestinal distress, and many instances of anaphylaxis following certain foods or smells.

 Since using the protocol I’ve listed out below, those have all disappeared, save for occasional reactions to new foods or smells.
-The skin burning disappearing was especially a relief, as is my newfound ability to sleep.
+The skin burning disappearing was especially a relief, as is my ability to sleep again.

 These issues arose following diagnostics for a CSF leak, and worsened as treatment occurred.
 Following severe anaphylaxis to fibrin glue patching in early 2018, my mast cells have been most upset, and I have been working on managing it since.